anbuchelva/blog/source/_posts/power-bi-and-essbase-initial-experiments.md

 If you notice the {% label @Period %} Dimension, the levels represented in Power BI is similar to the Generation that we call in Essbase.

 Logs for reference : <https://hastebin.com/riqujohufi.sql>

+{% note info %} Update: Expecting a proper document from Microsoft on connecting essbase from Power BI.
+Refer the [Git issue here](https://github.com/MicrosoftDocs/powerbi-docs/issues/540) for the status. {% endnote %}